Meet Dr. Gulati

 Outside of his work activities, he enjoys spending time with his family, coaching his children and playing soccer, traveling, hiking, meditation and yoga.

-“I am truly blessed to have an opportunity to practice neurology and I hope I can be of service to your journey towards greater physical and mental health”.
+“I am truly blessed to have an opportunity to practice neurology and I look forward to optimizing your neurological care and mind-body health”.